Maximizing Angular Charts Performance with Lazy Loading

 Thanks for reading!
 In this blog, we’ve seen how the lazy-loading feature helps us enhance performance and the user experience in the Angular Charts component.
 We appreciate your feedback, which you can leave in the comments section below.

-For questions, you can contact us via our support forumssupport portal, or feedback portal.
+You can download our support forumssupport portal, or feedback portal.
 We are always happy to assist you!

 Related blogs